Subtitle

 Career Preparation

-With its emphasis on technical mastery and high-level musicianship, our specialized studios will give you the skills and experience needed to pursue a graduate-level performance program, establish your own private music studio, or go wherever your dreams take you.
-Graduates have gone on to receive Grammy awards, join professional ensembles, as well as consistently advancing to graduate programs at prestigious institutions.
-Students are encouraged to actively shape their careers while in school.
-They gain confidence and professional skills through:
+With its emphasis on technical mastery and high-level musicianship, our specialized studios will give you the confidence and experience needed to pursue a graduate-level performance program, establish your own private music studio, or go wherever your dreams take you.
+Students are encouraged to actively shape their careers while in school where they gain professional skills through:

 • Enriching masterclasses and concerts with critically-acclaimed guest artists